Faculty Executive Leadership Academy

 The cohort meets two-three times per month, beyond shadowing activities, for guest speakers, case studies, and role plays.
 The FELA Fellows must commit to participating in several off-campus activities and summer work, making this a priority in their schedules.

-Former Provost and current Regents’ Professor Dr. Rafael L. Bras serves as the program director and organizes the activities of the Fellows, with the support of the Office of the Vice Provost for Faculty.
+Former Provost and current Regents’ Professor Rafael L. Bras serves as the program director and organizes the activities of the Fellows, with the support of the Office of the Vice Provost for Faculty.
 He serves as a mentor, discussion leader, and guide to the participants.

 Leadership development resources